trubrics/trubrics-docs/docs/api_reference/index.md

 # API reference

-To get started collecting events in your application using Trubrics, consult first our [SDKs](../track_events/sdks).
+To get started collecting events in your application using Trubrics, consult first our [Javascript SDK](../track_events/sdks/javascript.md) or [Python SDK](../track_events/sdks/python.md).
 If your language is not supported, you can send events directly to our API:

 ```bash
 curl -X 'POST' \